skatsuta/athenai/README.md

 #### Caution

-Althrough it is possible for you to specify concurrency to more than 5 with `--concurrent/-c` flag, usually it is not recommended because the default concurrency limits are 5 concurrent DDL and SELECT statements at a time, as described in [Service Limits of Amazon Athena](http://docs.aws.amazon.com/athena/latest/ug/service-limits.html).
+Althrough it is possible for you to specify max concurrency to more than 5 with `--concurrent/-c` flag, usually it is not recommended because the default concurrency limits are 5 concurrent DDL and SELECT statements at a time, as described in [Service Limits of Amazon Athena](http://docs.aws.amazon.com/athena/latest/ug/service-limits.html).

 There is no problem if you have requested a limit increase for the limit, however 😉